alibaba/GraphScope/docs/analytical_engine/dev_and_test.md

 Please note that the core functionalities of libgrape-lite, such as graph structures, graph partitioners, workers, communication between workers, and applications, are heavily reused in the analytical engine of GraphScope.

-If you want to fully understand the analytical engine, it is highly recommaned that you start from libgrape-lite.
+If you want to fully understand the analytical engine, it is highly recommended that you start from libgrape-lite.

 The code located in the `analytical_engine` directory functions like extensions to libgrape-lite, thereby making it full-fledged with the following enhancements: